drunner/drunner/README.md

 ## Features

-* dRunner compatible Docker Images are self contained - everything dRunner needs is inside
+* dRunner compatible Docker Images (dServices) are self contained - everything dRunner needs is inside.
-* Simple discoverable commands for using compatible services (no manual needed)
+* Simple discoverable commands make it easy to use dServices (no manual needed).
-* Flexible configuration for each service, stored in Docker Volume containers that are managed for you
+* Flexible configuration for each dService, stored in Docker Volume containers that are managed for you.
-* Services can consist of any number of containers
-* Backup an entire service to a single file, trivially restore on another machine
+* Backup an entire dService to a single encrypted file, trivially restore on another machine.
-* Destroying a service leaves the machine in a clean state, no cruft left
+* Destroying a service leaves the machine in a clean state, no cruft left.
-* Everything in containers is run as a non-root user, drunner on host runs as non-root
+* Everything in containers is run as a non-root user, drunner on the host also runs as non-root.
-* Trivial to install a service multiple times with different configurations (e.g. mulitple minecraft servers)
+* Trivial to install a service multiple times with different configurations (e.g. mulitple minecraft servers).
 * Ansible friendly for automation (see [Exit Codes](https://github.com/j842/dr#exit-codes) below).
 * Small footprint: everything dRunner creates on the host is contained in one folder of your choice (apart from Docker Volumes).
+* Supports Docker Compose files for describing a dService's containers and basic settings.
-* Tools to build dServices and test them.
+* Some useful tools to build dServices and test them.

 ## Install notes